google/xls/docs_src/dslx_reference.md

 "Arbitrary".
 For example, `Point { x: u32:0..10 }` specifies a domain for a `Point` where `x` is restricted to `0..10` and `y`, omitted, is arbitrary.

-Currently only the "Arbitrary" domain can be applied to array parameters of fuzz test property functions.

 The "Arbitrary" domain applied to `enum` parameters restrains the provided fuzzed values to the defined values of the `enum`, even if the `enum` is sparse.
 For example: